 The System of Environmental-Economic Accounting (SEEA) Central Framework is a multi-purpose, conceptual framework that describes the interactions between the economy and the environment, the stocks and changes in stocks of environmental assets.
 This is a system that has been developed under the aegis of the UN Statistical Commission to explicitly account for the environment at the macro level.
 The current version of the SEEA builds on previous 1993 and 2003 revisions.
-The 43rd Session of the UN Statistical Commission formally accepted the SEEA Central framework as an international statistical standard in 2012.
+The 43rd Session of the UN Statistical standard in 2012.
 The SEEA allows us to examine various issues at the macro level such as resource efficiency and productivity indicators, decomposition analysis, analysis of net wealth and depletion, sustainable production and consumption, structural input-output analysis and general equilibrium modeling, consumption based input-output analysis and footprint techniques, analysis using geospatially referenced data etc.